Savoykål – Savoy cabbage

-Sockerärt – Sugar Snap Peas
+Sockerärt – Sugar Snap

 Tender edible pods filled with a uniform row of tiny immature peas.
 Sweet and summery with a satisfying crunch.
 Sugar snaps and peas are grown in a very similar way…